ptrpfa/BusJourneyPlanner/README.md

     - Performs like Dijkstra but with heuristic function calculating estimated weight to end node
     - Calculated using Haversine distance and must be admissible (NEVER overestimated)

-A Star node selectop loop
+A Star node selection loop
 ![A Star Loop](/docs/a_star_loop.png)

 Heuristic Function<br>